iAmG-r00t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	- Prototype: `void print_alphabet_x10(void);`.
 	- You can use `_putchar` twice in your code.
 	- Use this [main.c](./2-main.c) C program file to check if the code works correctly.
-	- Run the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 2-main.c 2-print_alphabet_x10.c -o 2-alphabet_x10`
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 2-main.c 2-print_alphabet_x10.c -o 2-alphabet_x10`
 3. [islower](./3-islower.c) : A C program function that checks for lowercase character.
 	- Prototype: `int _islower(int c);`.
 	- Return `1` if `c` is lowercase.
 	- Returns `0` otherwise.
 	- **FYI:** The standard library provides a similar function: `islower`.
 Run `man islower` to learn more.
+	- Use this [main.c](./3-main.c) C program file to check if the code works correctly.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 3-main.c 3-islower.c -o 3-islower`
+4. [isalpha](./4-isalpha.c) : A C program function that checks for alphabetic character.
+	- Prototype: `int _isalpha(int c);`
+	- Returns `1` if `c` is a letter, lowercase or uppercase.
+	- Returns `0` otherwise.
+	- **FYI:** The standard library provides a similar function: `isalpha`.
+Run `man isalpha` to learn more.
+	- Use this [main.c](./4-main.c) C program file to check if the code works correctly.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 4-main.c 4-isalpha.c -o 4-isalpha`